PnVDiscord/PnVRocqLib/README.md

 # PnVRocqLib

-A Rocq library written by members of PnV Discord Server.
+A Coq library written by members of PnV Discord Server.

 Currently, this library is standalone.